noirofficial/noir/doc/build-osx.md

 NOTE: Building with Qt4 is still supported, however, could result in a broken UI.
 Building with Qt5 is recommended.

-Build Zoin Core
+Build Noir Core
 ------------------------
-1. Build Zoin-core:
+1. Build Noir-core:

     Configure and build the headless bitcoin binaries as well as the GUI (if Qt is found).